-The flexor muscles, which, on their being first called into action, are nearly parallel to the levers which they are to move, tend to become perpendicular to them, in proportion as the motion of flexion is carried on.
-Thus, the brachialis, the biceps brachii, and the supinator longus, the mean line of direction of which is nearly parallel to that of the bones of the fore arm, when the flexion of this limb commences, become oblique, then perpendicular to this bone, and at last form with it the angle most favourable to their action.
+the supinator longus, the mean line of direction of which is nearly parallel to that of the bones of the fore arm, when the flexion of this limb commences, become oblique, then perpendicular to this bone, and at last form with it the angle most favourable to their action.
 The same applies to the flexors of the leg; the angle of their insertion becomes greater, the more it bends on the thigh.
-The extensors, on the contrary, are in the most favourable state for action, at the moment when their contraction begins; in proportion as the extension goes on, they have a tendency to become parallel to the levers which they set in motion; their action even ceases before the parallelism is complete at the elbow, by the resistance of the olecranon, and at the knee, by the numerous ligaments, and by the tendons situated towards the posterior part of the articulation.
+The extensors, on the contrary, are in the most favourable state for action, at the moment when their contraction begins, in proportion as the extension goes on, they have a tendency to become parallel to the levers which they set in motion; their action even ceases before the parallelism is complete, at the elbow by the resistance of the olecranon, and at the knee, by the numerous ligaments and by the tendons situated towards the posterior part of the articulation.

 The flexor muscles have, therefore, fibres of greater length and more numerous than those of the extensors.
-They are inserted into the bones, at a greater distance from the centre of their motion, at an angle less acute, and which increases in size as the limbs bend.
+They are inserted into the bones, at a greater distance from the centre of their motion, at an angle less acute and which increases in size, as the limbs bend.
 The union of these causes gives to the limbs their superior power, and the greater range of motion in these muscles, is a consequence of the arrangement of the articulating surfaces, which almost all incline towards the side of flexion.

-This preponderance of the flexor muscles, varies according to the different periods of life; in the fœtus, the parts are all bent very considerably; this convolution of the young animal, may be perceived from the earliest period of gestation, when the embryo, of the size of a French bean, and suspended by the umbilical cord, floats in the midst of the liquor amnii, in a cavity in which it is more and more confined, as it approaches to the period of its birth.
-This excessive flexion of the parts, which was required to enable the produce of conception to accomodate itself to the elliptical shape of the uterus, concurs in giving to the muscles which produce it, the superiority which they retain during the remainder of life.
-The new-born child preserves, in a very remarkable manner, the habits of gestation; but, in proportion as it grows, it straightens its body, and, by frequent attempts to stretch itself, shows that a just proportion is about to take place between the muscular powers.
-When the child becomes capable of standing erect, abandoned to its own powers, all its parts are in a state of semi-flexion; it staggers, and is unsteady on its feet.
-Towards the middle of life, the preponderance of the flexors over the extensors becomes less apparent; a man enjoys fully and completely his power of locomotion; but, as he advances in years, this power forsakes him; the extensor muscles gradually return to the state of comparative debility of infancy, and become incapable of supporting the body in a fixed and permanent manner.
+This preponderance of the flexor muscles, varies according to the different periods of life; in the fœtus, the parts are all bent very considerably; this convolution of the young animal may be perceived from the earliest period of gestation, when the embryo, of the size of a French bean, and suspended by the umbilical cord, floats in the midst of the liquor amnii, in a cavity of which it is more and more confined, as it approaches to the period of its birth.
+This excessive flexion of the parts, which was required to enable the produce of conception to accommodate itself to the elliptical shape of the uterus, concurs in giving to the muscles which produce it, the superiority which they retain during the remainder of life.
+The new-born child preserves, in a very remarkable manner, the habits of gestation; but, in proportion as it grows, it straightens its body, and, by frequent attempts to stretch itself, shews that a just proportion is about to take place, between the muscular powers.
+When the child becomes capable of standing erect, abandoned to its own powers, all its parts are in a state of semi flexion, it staggers and is unsteady on its feet.
+Towards the middle of life, the preponderance of the flexors over the extensors becomes less apparent; a man enjoys fully and completely his power of locomotion; but, as he advances in years, this power forsakes him; the extensor muscles gradually return to the state of comparative debility of infancy, and become incapable of supporting the body, in a fixed and permanent manner.